Kong/docs.konghq.com/app/enterprise/2.3.x/kong-manager/service-directory-mapping.md

 Configure LDAP Authentication for Kong Manager with the following properties.
 Note the attribute variables are defined below:

+For Active Directory environments, instead of port 389, user the Global Catalog port which is 3268 by default.

 ```
 admin_gui_auth_conf = {
  "anonymous":"", \